 – Developmental checklists: Milestone tracking against normative expectations

-These methods support developmental milestones early childhood UK monitoring without excessive formal testing.
+These methods support developmental milestones in early childhood UK monitoring without excessive formal testing.

 Common Mistakes and How to Avoid Them